grafana/extreme-dashboard-makeover-breakouts/transformations.md

 - Click on the `Disable Transformation` button for each Transformation to enable and see how it works.
 The button is highlighted below.
 ![Disable Transformation](./img/enable-transformation.png)

-Below are each of the six panels, its use case, and its configuration.

 **Top Left Panel: Extract and Organize Fields**